BattlesnakeOfficial/board/README.md

 This project uses a standard SvelteKit development setup.

-Running dev server locally:
+**Devcontainer**

+This repo is setup to run in a [GitHub Codespace](https://github.com/features/codespaces) or [VSCode Devcontainer](https://code.visualstudio.com/docs/devcontainers/containers).
+See [devcontainer.json](.devcontainer/devcontainer.json) for details.

+**Local Development**

+You can also use these commands to launch a local dev server.

 ```sh
 npm install
 npm run dev
 open https://127.0.0.1:5173
 ```

-This repo also includes a [devcontainer.json](.devcontainer/devcontainer.json) and can be easily run inside a [GitHub Codespace](https://github.com/features/codespaces) or Docker container using [VS Code devcontainers](https://code.visualstudio.com/docs/devcontainers/containers).

 ## Required Parameters